2024 is almost over. Take a moment to make a lasting difference in a young artist’s life. Inspire their journey. Make your gift today.

 What’s in DeRoy?
 Tour a young filmmaker’s paradise with Director of Film & New Media Michael Mittelstaedt

-From ARRI lighting to a professional soundstage, DeRoy Center for Film Studies is packed with tools for turning concepts into fully-produced films.
+From ARRI lighting to a professional soundstage and animation suite, DeRoy Center for Film Studies is packed with tools for turning concepts into fully-produced films.

 A student adjusts an ARRI light.